marijnh/Eloquent-JavaScript/20_node.md

 {{index "import keyword", "ES modules"}}

-But it also support the more modern ES module system.
+But today, Node also supports the more modern ES module system.
 When a script's filename ends in `.mjs`, it is considered to be such a module, and you can use `import` and `export` in it (but not `require`).
 We will use ES modules in this chapter.

 {{index [path, "file system"], "relative path", resolution}}

 When importing a module—whether with `require` or `import`—Node has to resolve the given string to an actual ((file)) that it can load.
 Names that start with `/`, `./`, or `../` are resolved as files, relative to the current module's path.
 Here, `.` stands for the current directory, `../` for one directory up, and `/` for the root of the file system.
-So if you ask for `"./graph.mjs"` from the file `/tmp/robot/robot.mjs`, Node will try to load the file `/tmp/robot/graph.mjs`.
+If you ask for `"./graph.mjs"` from the file `/tmp/robot/robot.mjs`, Node will try to load the file `/tmp/robot/graph.mjs`.

 {{index "node_modules directory", directory}}

 When a string that does not look like a relative or absolute path is imported, it is assumed to refer to either a built-in ((module)) or a module installed in a `node_modules` directory.
 For example, importing from `"node:fs"` will give you Node's built-in file system module.
-And importing `"robot"` might try to load the library found in `node_modules/robot/`.
-A common way to install such libraries is by using ((NPM)), which we'll come back to in a moment.
+Importing `"robot"` might try to load the library found in `node_modules/robot/`.
+It's common to install such libraries is by using ((NPM)), which we'll return to in a moment.

 {{index "import keyword", "Node.js", "garble example"}}